 This course is an investigation of the field of computer forensics.
 Students will be provided with introductory level knowledge in the field of computer forensics.
-Topics to be addressed will evidence, various techniques in analyzing digital evidence, and legally acceptable techniques for preserving and reporting findings from investigations.
-Students will be exposed to a variety of software and hardware involved in the forensics process.
+Topics to be addressed will include: how to forensically acquire digital evidence, various techniques in analyzing digital evidence, and legally acceptable techniques for preserving and reporting findings from investigations.
+Students will be exposed to a variety of software and hardware involved in the forensics